bleur-org/templates/rust-nightly/readme.md

 # Nightly Rust Nix Template

-This is a starter pack for Nix friendly Rust project ecosystem provided to you by Xinux Community members.
+This is a starter pack for Nix friendly Nightly Rust project ecosystem provided to you by Xinux Community members.

 > Please, after bootstrapping, rename / change all `example` or `template` keywords in template files.